cobalthq/cobalt-code-kata/2022-05-12-hackathon-4/README.md

 #### JavaScript

-Javascript, unlike python, has «eval», so we only need to eval the right string.
+Javascript, unlike python, has «eval» that works the same way as the one in ruby, so we only need to eval the right string.
 Using the falsiness of 0 again:

 ```js
 js = "q = unescape('%22'); console.log('js = ' + q + js + q); console.log('rb = ' + q + rb + q); console.log('0 && eval(rb) && exit'); console.log('eval(js)')"